-refined products, and in places like Japan have already moved to very low sulphur and Europe this has translated into refinery fuel standards (<15ppm sulphur), most countries in Asia.
-Africa and the FSU are closures and falling sulphur output.
-In the US, refinery recovery of sulphur has actumoving from 50-500ppm sulphur fuel ally increased, mainly due to additional prostandards, and in South America and cessing of Canadian oil sands syncrude.
-In West Africa this is often higher still, over spite of continued delays and uncertainty 2,000ppm permitted in some places, over the Keystone XL project, and additional with the Middle East having some of the project delays in oil sands processing likely highest permitted sulphur standards in due to the falling oil price, US sulphur outthe world.
+On top of this, regulations in sulphur content of fuels continue to tighten around the world.
+Although most OECD countries have already moved to very low sulphur fuel standards (<15ppm sulphur), most countries in Asia, Africa and the FSU are moving from 50-500ppm sulphur fuel standards, and in South America and West Africa this is often higher still, over 2,000ppm permitted in some places, with the Middle East having some of the highest permitted sulphur standards in the world.
 However, regulation is moving quickly in some countries.
-China is moving put may continue to increase slightly over the next few years.
-In addition, refiners in to 'Euro-V' standards by 2017, with some Europe and the US are now also having to key areas moving to 10ppm sulphur this cope with falling demand for marine heavy year.
-In India a nationwide Euro-V standard fuel oil and increased demand for low sulwill be adopted in 2016.
-In advance of this phur marine gasoil (MGO) due to the impact refineries are having to install desulphuriof IMO regulations on sulphur dioxide outsation capacity if they wish to serve these put from ships. markets.
-Table 1 shows new desulphurisa-
+China is moving to 'Euro-V' standards by 2017, with some key areas moving to 10ppm sulphur this year.
+In India a nationwide Euro-V standard will be adopted in 2016.
+In advance of this refineries are having to install desulphurisation capacity if they wish to serve these markets.
+Table 1 shows new desulphurisation capacity in major regions of the world over the next few years.